venetucci/book-notes/2018 notes/platform-revolution-notes.md

       - 💼 **Zynga**, games company, in 2009/2010, very powerful on Facebook.
 Led to conflicts around sharing user information, revenues, etc.
   - 4. Risk
       - The possibility that something unexpected and essentially unpredictable may go wrong, turning a good interaction into a bad one.
+- 💼 **eBay**
+    - Most interactions are basically fair, even when there is a "winner" and "loser".
+Sometimes, manipulative or deceptive actions take place.
+    - Example of a market failure: A group of sellers noticed that some eBay inexperienced sellers would misidentify goods (often misspelling the brand name), and noticed that they could scoop up valuable items at a lesser price, and resell on eBay for a profit.
+"Allsop's Arctic Ale" was from a crew that navigated the Arctic in the 1850s, the only two bottles left were eagerly sought after — ultimately was sold for $304 due to the mispelled "Allsopp" in the listing, then purchased and re-sold for $78,100.

 🔑 **Tools for platform governance**
 - Four main sets of tools, generally need to use all of these: